Gdańsk Stadium: Location & transport

 The stadium is located in the northern part of the city, across the Martwa Wisła River, in the Letnica district.
 The main entrance is located on the side of newly created ul.
 Pokoleń Lechii Gdańsk (Generations of Lechia Gdańsk street).

 Main roads that leading to the stadium are the ul.
 Marynarki Polskiej ("Polish Navy street") and the ul.
 Uczniowska.
 Getting to the stadium is easily possible by public transport, mainly due to tram lines # 7, 10 leading to tram stops Mostostal and Stadion or bus lines # 158, 283 leading to the bus stop Stadion.
 Selected courses of bus line # 158 stop along Generations of Lechia Gdańsk street on bus stops AmberExpo and Węzeł Harfa.
 In match days there are additional tram courses for the football fans.

 Moreover, on every match day, special free of charge SKM (Fast Urban Railway) line leads from Gdańsk Główny railway station to Gdańsk Stadium Expo station located near the stadium.
 This line was modernized especially for the UEFA European Football Championship in 2012.
 It has been used for the first time, before and after the Ekstraklasa match between Lechia Gdańsk and Legia Warszawa which took place on May 3, 2012.
-It is worth noting that this line is also available for passengers in the days when the trade exhibition takes place in the new headquarters of the MTG SA Gdańsk International Fair Co. located next to the Gdańsk City Stadium.
+This line is also available for passengers in the days when the trade exhibition takes place in the new headquarters of the MTG SA Gdańsk International Fair Co. located next to the Gdańsk City Stadium.